Multi-tracer beyond linear theory: The bias split and MT information

 The above results indicate a very pessimistic scenario for finding tracers with different non-linear bias parameters.
 However, we should keep in mind that these findings are restricted to halos that follow either the separate Universe fits of \refeq{bd2} or the LIMD relations.
 In a more realistic scenario, several effects can enhance the difference between samples.
-First, assembly bias can be very relevant, particularly for $b_{\G_2}$; for instance, \cite{Lazeyras:2021dar} has shown that $b_{\G_2}$ strongly deviates from the LIMD relation, indicating the possibility of finding very strong dependence of $b_{\G_2}$ on other properties beyond the halo mass.
-Finding a difference $\Delta b_{\G_2} \sim 1.0$ appears to be relatively realistic considering assembly bias (see Fig.~5 of \cite{Lazeyras:2021dar}).
-Second, realistic galaxies samples may also strongly deviate from the relations that hold for halos \cite{Voivodic:2020bec}.
-A more comprehensive study on the feasibility of finding two samples with distinct nonlinear biases is beyond the scope of this work, and we leave it for a future project.
+First, assembly bias can be very relevant, particularly for $b_{\G_2}$; for instance, \cite{Lazeyras:2021dar} has shown that $b_{\G_2}$ strongly deviates from the LIMD relation, indicating the possibility of finding very strong dependence of $b_{\G_2}$ on other properties beyond the halo mass. {Thanks to assembly bias, finding a difference $\Delta b_{\G_2} \sim 1.0$ appears to be realistic, at least in the situation of samples with large $b_1$ (or correspondingly large halo masses), see Fig.~5 of \cite{Lazeyras:2021dar}.}

+{We highlight that \cite{Lazeyras:2021dar} considered halo masses $\sim 10^{14}\Msunh$, larger e.g.~than target values for DESI \cite{Yuan:2023ezi}, and therefore with large $b_1$.
+The feasibility of identifying samples with very distinct non-linear bias for low-$b_1$ cases still requires further investigation.} Second, realistic galaxies samples may also strongly deviate from the relations that hold for halos \cite{Voivodic:2020bec}.
+A more comprehensive study on the feasibility of finding two samples with distinct nonlinear biases is beyond the scope of this work, and we leave it for a future project. {Finally, we note that assembly bias can also be used to break the degeneracy between $b_1$ and the non-Gaussian bias parameter $b_\phi$, improving the MT constraints in $f_{\rm NL}$ \cite{Fondi:2023egm,Barreira:2023rxn,Karagiannis:2023lsj}.}